Quadratic Poisson brackets for the Camassa--Holm peakons: Hamiltonian dynamics associated to the quadratic structure

-The last equality is obtained using the cyclicity of the trace and $[\cL_1(z_1),\cL_2(z_2)]=0$. \paragraph{Explicit expressions.} Computing directly and explicitly $\tau_m(z)$ for general $m$ seems a bit difficult to achieve.
+Computing directly and explicitly $\tau_m(z)$ for general $m$ seems a bit difficult to achieve.
 In what follows, we provide explicit expressions for the first transfer matrices, the associated Hamiltonians and corresponding time evolutions.
 We introduce the functions

 The first transfer matrix takes the form

 where the Hamiltonian $\fh^{(1)}$ is given by

 The corresponding equations of motion read